carpentries/instructor-training/_episodes/06-feedback.md

 > ## Timing Matters
 >
-> We've found that learners are much more likely to fill out the post-workshop survey
+> We have found that learners are much more likely to fill out the post-workshop survey
-> while they're still at the workshop than they are after they leave the venue.
+> while they are still at the workshop than they are after they leave the venue.
 At the end
 > of a two-day workshop, your learners' brains will be very tired.
 Rather than trying to
 > fit in another 15 minutes worth of teaching, give your learners time to complete the
 > post-workshop survey at the end of your workshop.
 You will be helping them (they get a